iamkanishka/Angular-NGRX--Posts-Demo-Application/README.md

 2. Create a Service class foe the ngrx Data Extending Entity CollectionServiceBase Calss - Angular
 3. Get the Data from the Store using entities$ method with NGRX Data without HTTP Call - Angular
 4. Implement the Add Post Form using Ngrx Data in the Angular Ngrx Application
+6. Update Post Details using NGRX Data with custom Update serveice entity in Ngrx Angular App
+7. Delete Post Data using Ngrx Data.
+Understand Optimistic and pessimistic Update and Delete
+8.